eriksquires/RStudio_with_Windows/docs/RStudio_w_Windows.md

 **Do NOT install VS Code in WSL.**

 We now install VS Code from the Microsoft Store like any other Windows application.
-The trick to happiness is that even though we will *install* VS Code in Windows we will *launch* VS Code from inside WSL.
+The trick to happiness is that we will *install* VS Code in Windows but we will *launch* VS Code from inside WSL.

 You can install VS Code from the Microsoft Store UI or even simply from PowerShell like this: